10 essential tips for living in a motorhome or campervan

 Motorhome life Tip 1: If possible, rent before you buy

-If we could go back, we would rent a van for a week first, or even just a weekend before buying or talking about living in a van full time.
-Admittedly, this would have taken a chunk of money out of our kitty, but I think we would have had a better idea right from the start about what worked for us and what didn’t.
+If I could go back, I would have rented a van for a week first, or even just a weekend before buying or talking about living in a van full time.
+Admittedly, this would have taken a chunk of money out of the kitty, but I think I would have had a better idea right from the start about what worked for and what didn’t.

-Our first motorhome had a (small double!) rear end bunk bed and an overcab bed for Jade.
-She hated the overcab bit as she couldn’t sit up in it, and we didn’t like sleeping in a bunk bed.
+The first motorhome had a (small double!) rear end bunk bed and an overcab bed for my daughter.
+She hated the overcab bit as she couldn’t sit up in it, and I didn’t like sleeping in a bunk bed.

 Also, the only seating area was the dinette.
 One tiny table area.
 For three people.
 For two weeks.
 It didn’t work well.
-Jade spent most of her time during the day on OUR bed (where she could sit up) and we had the table.
+Jade spent most of her time during the day on “main bed” (where she could sit up) and we had the table.

-Poor Mr WB usually worked in the cab when he needed to spread his things out.
-I believe renting would have highlighted some of these issues and saved us having to change our motorhome so quickly.
+My ex husband usually worked in the cab when he needed to spread his things out.
+I believe renting would have highlighted some of these issues and saved us having to change the motorhome so quickly.

 Living in a campervan tip 2: How you live at home is NOT how you live vanlife

 At home (or on our boat) we spend a lot of time separately.
 Jade is normally in her room, music blaring and watching youtube.
-Mr WB is in his office and I’m normally curled up in the spare room (my office) writing this blog or doing accounts.
+My ex husband was is in his office and I’m normally curled up in the spare room (my office) writing this blog or doing accounts.
 (Or on social media.
 For research or promotional purposes.
 Honest.
-Talking of which- are you following us on Facebook??
+Talking of which- are you following uson Facebook??)

-But when living in a motorhome, we spend time TOGETHER.
+But when living in a motorhome, we spent time TOGETHER.
 Talking.
 Playing games.
 We rarely watch TV.
-I think in an entire year we’ve only watched a movie twice, maybe three times.
-We don’t even carry a motorhome TV onboard, we just use a laptop.
-(The obvious exception to the TV rule is me and the F1.
-Watching that is non-negotiable, although I often watch it later in the evening when everyone else is in bed.
-Those are the days when you don’t see me anywhere near Social Media!!)
+I think in an entire year we had only watched a movie twice, maybe three times.
+We didn’t even carry a motorhome TV onboard, we just used a laptop.
+(The obvious exception to the TV rule was for me and the F1.
+Watching that was non-negotiable, although I often watched it later in the evening when everyone else is in bed.
+Those are the days when you didn’t see me anywhere near Social Media!!)

 The point is- don’t try and replicate your home life in a van, especially if you want to travel long-term.
 It won’t work and you’ll never find a layout which works for you as you’ll be looking for too many things you don’t need.